visgl/loaders.gl/modules/gltf/docs/api-reference/gltf-extensions.md

 This extension adds the ability to specify textures using KTX v2 images with Basis Universal supercompression.

+The `GLTFLoader` by default fully decompresses compressed textures, removing the basisu extension and the compressed data from the parsed glTF data structure.

 [KHR_texture_basisu](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_basisu)

 ## Custom Extensions